 Unfortunately though, there are also some horrendous food joints in Rome that are set up to do nothing more than rip off unsuspecting travelers.
 Tourists generally have more money in their pockets than the locals, are unfamiliar with what restaurants normally charge, and are sometimes less discerning about the food than people who live here.

 The worst experience this author has had in Rome was near Piazza Navona, being served a frozen supermarket spaghetti meal reheated in a microwave oven, and being charged nearly €30 just for that one plate of slop.

-- No Italians in the restaurant
+5. Check if there are Italians in the restaurant

 This one should be obvious.
 If every single table is full of a United Nations of tourists, and there’s not one word of Italian being spoken by the diners, then the owners are clearly not catering for local tastes.

 6. See if there are pictures of the food

 A habit beloved of fast food joints, not classy restaurants or beloved local eateries.
 Ask yourself why any self-respecting Italian restaurant would need to show its local customers what a plate of rigatoni looks like?